andrewheiss/targets-pins-example/etl-pipeline/README.md

 There are two pipelines that illustrate how {targets} can be used to orchestrate ETL processing:

-1.  `_targets_manual.R`: This defines a set of three targets for each
+1.  *Note!
+This is just for illustrating the manual process of builting county-specific targets.
+IRL, the other targets pipeline (see below) is much better and more automatic.* `_targets_manual.R`: This defines a set of three targets for each county:
-    county:

     - `results_COUNTY_change`: This checks the API to see if results have changed since the last time they were collected.
 The object